 - Early Modern thought and intellectual culture (including the history of scholarship and universities; the Classical tradition / reception studies; commentaries; the history of medicine and the history of science);

 - the visual arts and the world of artisans, especially in Italy.

 Thanks to the breadth and depth of Warwick’s expertise in Medieval, Renaissance and Early Modern Studies, the Centre has been home to a broad range of research projects with funding from, among others, the AHRC, the Andrew W. Mellon Foundation, the European Science Foundation, the Institut Universitaire de France, the Leverhulme Trust, and Horizon 2020 (including Marie Sklodowska-Curie).
-Large-scale research initiatives have included the James Shirley project and Vernacular Aristotelianism in Renaissance Italy, both funded by the AHRC, as well as the Leverhulme-funded Renaissance Cultural Crossroads project, which produced a database of Early Modern English translations (1473-1640), and the Leverhulme International Network on Renaissance Conflict and Rivalries: Cultural Polemics in Europe, c.
+Large-scale research initiatives have included the James Shirley project, Vernacular Aristotelianism in Renaissance Italy and Petrarch Commentaries and Exegesis, all three funded by the AHRC, as well as the Leverhulme-funded Renaissance Cultural Crossroads project, which produced a database of Early Modern English translations (1473-1640), and the Leverhulme International Network on Renaissance Conflict and Rivalries: Cultural Polemics in Europe, c.
 1400–c.
 1650.
-Current projects include an AHRC-funded project, in collaboration with Leeds and the John Rylands library at Manchester, on Petrarch Commentaries and Exegesis.

 The Centre is well-known for its organisation of international conferences and symposia.
 With sponsorship from Warwick's Humanities Research Centre, the CSR also hosts a well-established series of research seminars (STVDIO), with a listing of national and international speakers.